Judy Field PG Dip. Couns. MBACP (Registered)

 As well as private practice, I provide counselling to adults on a voluntary basis at a charity in Harrogate.
 I also work as a volunteer counsellor at a low-cost counselling and mental health clinic, at York St John University.
-In addition to my general counselling role at the clinic, I have a special interest in working with clients who experience bereavement and loss, and work on the clinic's bereavement research project.

 Before changing career paths to become a counsellor, I worked for 20+ years in the charity sector, which included working in the areas of volunteer management, mentoring and supporting bereaved carers.

 - Anger management